QBDev0ps/DevOps-Cloud-projects/Project11.md

 ![Launch Instance](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/ed623db9-831f-4c86-bc46-f0e7201c18f6)

-#### <br>Step 2: Open Port 8000<br/>
+#### <br>Step 2: Open Port 8080<br/>

-We will be running our Web Server on Port 8000 while the Load Balancer will be running on Port 80.
-We will therefore need to open Port 8000 to allow traffic from anywhere.
+**Jenkins** uses TCP Port 8080 by default and as this will be our first installation, we will therefore need to open Port 8080 to allow traffic from anywhere.
 To implement this, we need to add a rule to the Security Group of our Web Server:

 **i.** In the AWS  console navigation pane, we choose **Instances**.